lukes-code/Scrolling-Live-Blog/README.md

 1. Install with npm i
 2. Start Websocket server locally

-- 2.1 Go to the directory that websocketServer.js lives in
+- 2.1 Go to the directory that websocketServer.js lives in (frontend/src/websockets/)
 - 2.2 run this command in the terminal: node websocketServer.js
+4. Run backend by going to the dir (backend)
+- 4.1 run this command in the terminal: npm run startDev
-4. Run locally with npm run dev once websocket server is running
+5. Run locally with npm run dev once websocket server is running

 ## Tech used